Capability Elicitation

 Human expertise.
 Strong human operators can design better prompts, notice partial progress, repair failed trajectories, and supply domain context.
 This is often essential when testing whether AI assists capable users.

+As of June 23, 2026, capability elicitation is a load-bearing term in frontier evaluation rather than a niche benchmarking detail.
 METR's public evaluation resources treat capability elicitation as a core part of measuring autonomous AI systems.
-Its guidance describes the need to approximate a model's full potential capability, and its evaluation reports often discuss scaffolding, agent frameworks, human baselines, task design, and uncertainty about upper bounds.
+Its guidance distinguishes spurious bottlenecks, real bottlenecks, and scaffold tradeoffs, and its evaluation reports often discuss agent frameworks, human baselines, task design, failure taxonomies, and uncertainty about upper bounds.

 Google DeepMind's 2024 dangerous-capability evaluation paper introduced evaluations across persuasion and deception, cyber-security, self-proliferation, and self-reasoning.
 That paper framed dangerous-capability evaluation as a developing science, which depends on knowing whether a test has actually reached the model's potential in the domain.

-OpenAI's o3 and o4-mini system-card materials show why the issue has become operational.
-They discuss Preparedness evaluations, external METR evaluation, tool-capable reasoning models, and elicitation methods such as scaffolding, prompting, and custom post-training.
-A result under one scaffold is not automatically the model's ceiling.
+OpenAI's o3, o4-mini, GPT-5-series, and GPT-5.5 system-card materials show why the issue has become operational.
+They discuss Preparedness evaluations, external evaluations, tool-capable reasoning models, and elicitation methods such as scaffolding, prompting, custom post-training, and longer rollouts.
+OpenAI's 2026 GPT-5.5 deployment-safety card explicitly treats evaluated capabilities as lower bounds when additional prompting, fine-tuning, longer rollouts, novel interactions, or different scaffolds could elicit more.
+A result under one scaffold is therefore not automatically the model's ceiling.

 Failure Modes